thoughtbot/berghs_api_course/README.md

 ### Build the Web site

-Open SublimeText and write the following into a file names `berghs_instagram.rb`:
+Open a text editor (if you don't have one, you can try [SublimeText](http://www.sublimetext.com/2)) and write the following into a file names `berghs_instagram.rb`:

     require "sinatra"